 One of these wonder materials is graphene, an atomically thin mesh of carbon atoms through which electrons can move relativistically as if they possess no mass.
 Making use of the minute specific heat of these electrons, our research shows that graphene can detect photons with high sensitivity in wide bandwidth, from microwave to infrared frequencies.
 In addition, we now have the ability to stack layers with different characteristics into complex heterostructures that can be matched within one device to suit the intended application.
 We are also exploring new states in Josephson junctions integrated with topological materials.

 In order to perform high fidelity readout and control superconducting qubits, it is necessary to have microwave devices that can amplify quantum signals with low noise and insertion loss.

-At Raytheon we are studying parametric amplifiers that have a wide amplification bandwidth of several gigahertz and high saturation power.
+At Raytheon we produce parametric amplifiers that have a wide amplification bandwidth of several gigahertz and high saturation power.
 This enables the amplification of multiple readout tones at different frequencies.

 NOVEL NON-RECIPROCAL MICROWAVE COMPONENTS:

 We are also studying different applications of parametric interactions.
 By exploiting the interference between multiple parametric processes in the same device, we obtain directional amplification and nonreciprocal propagation on a superconducting chip.
 While commercial RF circulators are usually used for this purpose, they are bulky and noisy components that cannot be integrated with our quantum devices.

 Our group researches optics and integrated photonics for a broad range of application areas both in the classical and quantum domains of sensing, computing, signal processing, communications, and metrology.
 Examples of ongoing research projects for the aforementioned applications areas are: